tiagofernandes27/VFX-Project/README.md

 # VFX Project
  Repository for the VFX Class where I will be making an Arrow Effect based on Ashe's Ultimate Ability (League of Legends) and Jumong's Ultimate Ability (Battlerite) ➶🔥❄️

- The visual effect is on the SampleScene scene, if you press the play button the arrow will be moving and you will be able to see the trails come out of it.
+ The visual effect is on the SampleScene scene, if you press the play button the Visual Effect "Sequence" will show up.
+First thing will be an implosion, to make the player feel like there is some sort of energy getting gathered, after this effect is done, the arrow will spawn and will move forward, leaving trails and some particles/smoke behind, at last, when the arrow collides with the wall, it will destroy itself leaving an explosion.
- My objective for the final stage is to get the already existing effects better looking, and to add an implosion at the start of the effect, before spawning the arrow itself and an explosion when the arrow "dies".